wso2/streaming-integrator-tooling/README.md

 ## Building from the Source

-Please follow the steps mentioned below to build the WSO2 Streaming Integrator from source.
+Please follow the steps mentioned below to build the WSO2 Streaming Integrator Tooling from source.

 1. Clone or download the source code from this repository.
 2. Run the `mvn clean install` from the root directory of the repository